Diet & Weight Loss

 A cracker may seem a healthier choice than a cookie or chip, but don’t get too cozy with this common snack.
 “One serving probably won’t fill you up since these crackers are low in water, volume, protein, and fiber,” says WebMD.com, “So you’ll probably double the serving—which means your snack now contains double the calories, grams of fat, saturated fat, and milligrams of sodium.”

 Tea by itself is a great idea.
 (It has so many health benefits!)
 But that’s only when you brew it yourself and control exactly what’s in it, says Shape.com.
 “When you buy flavored tea in a bottle or can?
 Lots of added sugar, sodium, and artificial flavorings get involved, making this drink less than ideal,” the site warns.
-Here are 27 foods you should never, ever buy again.
+For some more of the worst offenders, learn the 26 foods you should never, ever buy again.

 Veggie straws or sticks

 “They’re like a wolf in sheep’s clothing,” Anna Taylor, MS, RD, LD, said of veggie sticks in a Cleveland Clinic listing of “worst snacks your dietitian would never eat.”
 While they may be slightly lower in fat than chips, these snacks don’t offer protein or fiber and are essentially “devoid of nutrients,” Taylor added.